What is the Family Court Clinic?

 If you are experiencing domestic violence, please see our Domestic Violence Resources webpage for resources that may be able to provide additional services.

 The Economic Justice Institute also has an additional clinic dedicated to providing direct legal services to victims/survivors of intimite partner and/or domestic violence.
-You can visit the the Restraining Order and Survivor Advocacy (ROSA) Clinic and contact them directly at 608-263-9574.
+You can visit the Restraining Order and Survivor Advocacy (ROSA) Clinic and contact them directly at 608-263-9574.

 Who is eligible for our services?